usnistgov/FIPS201/_FIPS201/authentication.md

 The following subsections specify which basic PIV authentication mechanisms CAN be used to support the various authenticator assurance levels as described in the subsections below.
-Two or more complementary authentication mechanisms MAY be applied in unison to achieve a higher degree of assurance of the identity of the PIV cardholder.
+Two or more authentication mechanisms MAY be applied in unison to achieve a higher degree of assurance of the identity of the PIV cardholder.
 For example, PKI-AUTH and BIO MAY be applied in unison to achieve a higher degree of assurance in cardholder identity.

 Adequately designed and implemented relying systems can achieve the PIV Card